ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 * base learning rate = 0.005
 * batch size = 16

-This does not use any form of data augmentation, and interestingly the validation loss seems to keep slowly decreasing even after a large number of epochs.
+This BTW does not use any form of data augmentation, and interestingly the validation loss seems to keep slowly decreasing even after a large number of epochs.
+I suppose one could search for better optimizer hparams (the validation loss jumps around quite a bit) but this looks already good enough.

 # Saving checkpoints for inference

 I use <a href="https://lightning.ai/docs/pytorch/stable/">PyTorch Lightning</a> for all my deep learning models, which takes care of automatically saving models during and at the end of each training run.

 Initially I planned to export the models to ONNX for faster inference but it turns out at least one of my model blocks (the mel-spectrogram FFT) is not currently supported by ONNX due to some missing complex number implementation `:/`

+# Conclusion of pt.
+1

+Stay tuned for pt.
+2 with evaluation and more!
+Thanks for reading!